-In 1941, folksinger Woody Guthrie, described by his friend Pete Seeger as a political radical who distrusted government, was hired by the government — specifically, the Bonneville Power Administration — to write songs in praise of a government venture to make hydropower and sell it at cost to the public.
+In 1941, folksinger Woody Guthrie, described by his friend Pete Seeger as a political radical who distrusted government, was hired by the government — specifically, the information service of the Bonneville Power Administration in Portland, Oregon — to write songs about a New Deal jobs program that was building two dams on the Columbia River as a venture to make hydropower and sell it at cost to the public.
 That is, first to the public and then to the privately owned electric utilities, if any power was left over.

 Collectively, the remarkable songs defined the government’s grand experiment in making power for the people.
-One song in particular, “Roll on, Columbia, Roll on,” became a Northwest anthem.
+One song in particular, “Roll on, Columbia, Roll On,” became a Northwest anthem and Washington state’s official folk song.
 In just a few simple words about the rolling river and its power, the chorus of that song captures the promise of Columbia River hydropower to light rural homes, provide jobs and improve lives.
 In other songs, he needled the critics who believed Grand Coulee Dam was a colossal waste of money and electricity in a remote and sparsely populated region.

-Bill Murlin, a Bonneville Power Administration information officer, collected and edited the songs for a publication that was issued by the Department of Energy in 1987 to honor Bonneville’s 50th anniversary.
+Bill Murlin, a former Bonneville Power Administration information officer, collected and edited the songs for a publication that was issued by the U.S. Department of Energy in 1987 to honor Bonneville’s 50th anniversary.
 To Murlin, Guthrie’s songs are part of the heritage of the Pacific Northwest.
-They are a source of special pride to Northwesterners, wherever they live, he says, adding: “Because of Woody, people who have never seen the Columbia River sing about it.”
+They are a source of special pride to Northwesterners, wherever they live, he said at the time, adding: “because of Woody, people who have never seen the Columbia River sing about it.”

 Sophie Pierre, a chief of the Ktunaxa-Kinbasket Nation, whose homeland includes the headwaters of the Columbia and the upper Kootenay River, envisions a united effort of First Nations to focus on rebuilding the salmon and steelhead runs that were lost to Grand Coulee Dam.
 At a salmon conference in Vernon, British Columbia, in October 1993, she put her vision in perspective: